 We own a 2% general partner interest in TEPPCO and act as the managing general partner of TEPPCO.
 We have no independent operations and no material assets outside those of TEPPCO.
 TEPPCO, a Delaware limited partnership, is a master limited partnership formed in March 1990, and its Units are listed on the New York Stock Exchange ("NYSE") under the ticker symbol "TPP."
 Through June 29, 2007, TEPPCO operated through TE Products Pipeline Company, Limited Partnership, TCTM, L.P. ("TCTM") and TEPPCO Midstream Companies, L.P.
-On June 30, 2007, TE Products Pipeline Company, Limited Partnership and TEPPCO Midstream Companies, L.P. converted into Texas limited partnerships and immediately thereafter merged into newly-formed Texas limited liability companies that had no business operations prior to the merger.
+On June 30, 2007, each of TE Products Pipeline Company, Limited Partnership and TEPPCO Midstream Companies, L.P. separately converted into Texas limited partnerships and immediately thereafter each merged into separate newly-formed Texas limited liability companies that had no business operations prior to the merger.
 The resulting limited liability companies are called TE Products Pipeline Company, LLC ("TE Products") and TEPPCO Midstream Companies, LLC ("TEPPCO Midstream").
-As of June 30, 2007, TEPPCO operates through TE Products, TCTM and TEPPCO Midstream are referred to as the "Operating Companies."
+As of September 30, 2007, TEPPCO operates through TE Products, TCTM and TEPPCO Midstream.
+Collectively, TE Products, TCTM and TEPPCO Midstream are referred to as the "Operating Companies."